TheDhejavu/the-crypto-project/README.md

 ## TODO

 - Data visualization
-- Node visualization
-- gRPC implementation for accessing blockchain data
+- gRPC implementation for interacting with the blockchain
 - Smart Contract & VM (Maybe, 😃)

 ## References